18 ADHD college accommodations you should ask for

 • Early access to lesson plans and other materials

-• Availability of digital and/or physical copies of materials
+• Availability of digital or physical copies of textbooks or other materials

 • Video materials and resources (with subtitles and transcripts!)